usbarmory/interlock/README.md

 Architecture
 ============

-The application provides a web application (client-side) and its counterpart JSON application server implementing the protocol specified in the API document.
+The package provides a web application (client-side) and its counterpart JSON application server implementing the protocol specified in the API document.

+A command line mode is available to execute selected operations locally, without the web interface.
+This is primarily intended to aid encryption/decryption operation with hardware keys, using HSM support on embedded firmwares.

 The JSON application server is written in golang.
 The client HTML/Javascript application is statically served by the application server, implementing the